Abdul-Omira/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-This a quick Rock Paper Scissors Game created using HTML/CSS/JS
+This a quick Rock Paper Scissors Game created using HTML/CSS/JS on a train Trip